etursunbaev/ceph-cluster/README.md

 1. run "vagrant up"
 2. after "vagrant up" enter to one osd node "vagrant ssh $node_name"
 3. in node generate ssh-key by "ssh-keygen"
-3. than distribute ssh-key to each node by "ssh-copy-id $node_name"
+4. than distribute ssh-key to each node by "ssh-copy-id $node_name"
+5. Copy deploy.sh and deploy.yml to connected node
-4. than run playbook "ansible-playbook deploy.yml" or run script "deploy.sh" (playbooks are not ready and may not work)
+6. than run playbook "ansible-playbook deploy.yml" or run script "deploy.sh" (playbooks are not ready and may not work)

 Inspired by this articles: